 Composition (aka.
 Asphalt) Shingles have been around more than 100 years and are the most common roof covering material used in the United States.
 In fact, around 75% of residential homes are covered in asphalt shingles in the U.S.

 Composition Asphalt shingles are cheaper than most other alternative roofing materials and are readily available in a variety of sizes, styles and colors.

-Asphalt shingles can be layed over the top of an existing shingle roof if the initial roof is a single layer and in good condition.
+An asphalt shingles roof can be layered over the top of an existing shingle roof if the initial roof is a single layer and in good condition.
 An ’overlay’ roof will typically not last as long as a completely new roof.

 Pros: Durable, easy to repair, easily available, variety of sizes styles and colors, material expense, works on most roof types and pitches